chenaciousD/blabla/content/posts/2016-01-09---An App Designed to make Inspiration Personalized and Actionable.md

 **Action** - *How might we motivate consumers to act on their inspiration?*

-These opportunities served as the foundational user needs that guided the design of the interaction model and navigation.
+These foundational user needs guided the design of the interaction model and navigation.

 <img src="/media/Inspo-Hero-NAV.jpg" width="700" />